Ognjen Vranješ

 Ognjen Vranješ (/sr/; born 24 October 1989) is a Bosnian former professional footballer who played as a centre-back.

 Vranješ started his professional career at Borac Banja Luka, before joining Red Star Belgrade in 2009.
 He was sent on loan to Napredak Kruševac in 2010 and to Sheriff Tiraspol later that year.
 Vranješ then played in Russia for Krasnodar and Spartak Vladikavkaz and in Turkey for Elazığspor and Gaziantepspor.
 He signed with Sporting Gijón in 2016.
 Later that year, he switched to Tom Tomsk.
 A year later, he moved to AEK Athens.
 The following year, Vranješ was transferred to Anderlecht, who loaned him back to AEK Athens in 2019 and to Charleroi in 2021.
 Later that year, he came back to AEK Athens.
 In 2022, he joined Hatayspor.
 A year after, he moved to Čukarički.

 A former youth international for Bosnia and Herzegovina, Vranješ made his senior international debut in 2010, earning over 30 caps until 2018.
-He represented the nation at their first major championship, the 2014 FIFA World Cup.
+He represented the nation at their first ever major championship, the 2014 FIFA World Cup.